UPDATE: CORONAVIRUS (COVID-19) PHASE 1

 IS THE OUTPOST GOING TO BE OPEN AS USUAL?

-NO. The Outpost is closed until further notice.
+NO. The Outpost is still closed until further notice.
 The only exceptions to this are for staff and/or volunteers whose work necessitates being at the building.
-All other groups which normally meet on Sundays and during the week are encouraged to explore alternate means of staying closely connected with one another.
+Some groups may slowly begin to use the facilities as we move forward but all are encouraged to continue to meet creatively and within the suggested guidelines.
 For more information on individual ministries and/or meetings, please contact your ministry leader.

-IS BSM (Bedrock Student Ministry) STILL MEETING AS NORMAL?
+IS KIDS ROCK OR BSM STILL MEETING AS NORMAL?

 WHAT ABOUT SMALL GROUPS?

-Our official postion is that small groups NOT meet together during this time.
+Our official postion is that small groups only meet together within the safety requirements during Phase 1.
 We are going to honor what our local, state, and national government has asked during this time.
 Many groups will not continue to meet during the Summer which is our normal practice.

-If groups still desire to meet throughout the Summer that we recommend using creativity to meet online, group chat, Facetime, etc. in order to continue to pray with one another and encourage one another with what God is teaching you through your individial study at home.
+If groups still desire to meet throughout the Summer that we recommend using creativity to meet outdoors, online, group chat, Facetime, etc. in order to continue to pray with one another and encourage one another with what God is teaching you through your individial study at home.

 WHAT ABOUT BEDROCK SHORT-TERM MISSION TRIPS?